virtuaCode/valheim-mods/EquipWheel/README.md

 ## Overview

 This mod adds an user interface for equipping/using items in an easier and faster way.
 The menu will be visible by holding the 'G' key (can be changed).
-On gamepads it's the X button by default.
+On gamepads it's the LEFT button on the D-Pad by default.

+**New in version 1.5.0: Changed Gamepad bindings and Regex filtering** Hotkeys for Gamepad has been changed.
+The default is now the LEFT (or RIGHT) button on the D-Pad.
+Filtering items now supports Regular Expressions.

 **New in version 1.3.0: Better binding for hotkeys** Hotkeys can now be key combos like 'SHIFT + 1'.
 Also the hotkey for gamepads can be changed in the config.